Likey00/DS-Problems/Rec4.md

 <br>

 # Insert at Front - CLL
 Write a method in your CLL class to insert an element `newValue` at the front.
 Remember that CLLs store a reference to last, and last.next is the front of the list.
 Think about the possible cases that need to be covered.
-If you're using my provided CLL class, remember that `newValue` is of type T so comparisons will have to use `.equals()` rather than `==`.

 **Example Input:** `1->2->3->4->5(last)`, `newValue = 17`, remember that 5 is the stored node last, and it also has a pointer back to 1.